SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 Some types of test just don't make sense to even try to automate:

+#### Tests that will only need to be run once
+For tests that won't be run again, it doesn't make sense to automate them.

 #### Tests of early stage features
 These types of features are liable to change and shouldn't be automated.